Esri/esri-leaflet/site/source/pages/api-reference/services/service.md

         <tr>
             <td><code>get({{{param 'String' 'url'}}}, {{{param 'Object' 'params'}}}, {{{param 'Function' 'callback'}}}, {{{param 'Object' 'context'}}})</code></td>
             <td><code>this</code></td>
             <td>Makes a GET request to the service.
-The services URL will be combined with the `path` option and parameters will be serialized to a query string.
+The service's URL will be combined with the `path` option and parameters will be serialized to a query string.
 Accepts an optional function context for the callback.</td>
         </tr>
         <tr>
             <td><code>post({{{param 'String' 'url'}}}, {{{param 'Object' 'params'}}}, {{{param 'Function' 'callback'}}}, {{{param 'Object' 'context'}}})</code></td>
             <td><code>this</code></td>
             <td>Makes a POST request to the service.
-The services URL will be combined with the `path` option and parameters will be serialized.
+The service's URL will be combined with the `path` option and parameters will be serialized.
 Accepts an optional function context for the callback.</td>
         </tr>
         <tr>
             <td><code>metadata({{{param 'Function' 'callback'}}}, {{{param 'Object' 'context'}}})</code></td>